Guard Your Heart and Mind From the Enemy in 2021

 Proverbs 4:23 says:

-The Hebrew for “guard” here is “natsar” and it means “to keep, observe, guard with fidelity, watchman”.
+The Hebrew word for “guard” here is “natsar” and it means “to keep, observe, guard with fidelity, watchman”.

 So how do you set a guard over your heart above all else?